 Lots of blending!

 You can find a ton of traditional Puerto Rican recipes from Ilyanna’s Eat Gorda Eat, which she writes from home in Oakland.
 Just note it hasn’t been updated for a bit.
-(She’s busy working on a newspaper column and a Puerto Rican cookbook.)

 I’m also liking Puerto Rican cook Jeanette Quiñones’s blog, Sazón Boricua — you’ll have to translate from Spanish if you’re an English speaker like me.
 Her traditional Sofrito recipe (above) is a huge hit with her readers, because it’s the basis for so many Puerto Rican dishes.